Anharmonic quantum mechanical systems do not feature phase space trajectories: Short time integration of Eulerian and Lagrangian evolution equations --an analytically solvable case--

-Fig.~\ref{fig:Negativty_from_ContinuityEq}~\textsf{\textbf{D}} shows that even for our initially positive state~$W_0$, the behaviour of~$\bm w$ is responsible for the stark deviation of the Lagrangian transport form from the Eulerian continuity equation's solution.
+Fig.~\ref{fig:Negativty_from_ContinuityEq}~\figureLabel{d} shows that even for our initially positive state~$W_0$, the behaviour of~$\bm{w}$ is responsible for the stark deviation of the ill-defined Lagrangian transport form~(\ref{eq:W_Solution_dt}) from the correct Eulerian continuity equation's solution.